CTSRD-CHERI/cheribsd-tutorial/README.md

 # CheriBSD 23.11 new features tutorial

-Robert N. M. Watson (University of Cambridge)
+Robert N. M. Watson (University of Cambridge) and Konrad Witaszczyk (University of Cambridge)

 ## Acknowledgements